 Candidates for election must be Australian citizens and be eligible to vote.
-Senators, Members of State Parliaments, public servants, including defence personnel, and officers of the Electoral Commission are not eligible to become Members of the House of Representatives and must resign their position if they wish to nominate for election to the House.
+Senators, members of state parliaments, public servants, including defence personnel, and officers of the Australian Electoral Commission (AEC) are not eligible to become members of the House of Representatives and must resign their position if they wish to nominate for election to the House.
 Some public service bodies have arrangements to allow unsuccessful candidates to rejoin the public service after the election.
-People who are citizens of, or hold allegiance to, a foreign country; who are undischarged bankrupts; or who have been convicted of certain offences are also not eligible to become Members.
+People who are citizens of, or hold allegiance to, a foreign country; who are undischarged bankrupts; or who have been convicted of certain offences are also not eligible to become members.

 Australian citizens who are 18 years of age or older are required to enrol as voters unless they are not eligible because, for example, they are of ‘an unsound mind’ or serving a sentence of imprisonment of three years or more.
 Voting is compulsory for all people enrolled.
 People who do not vote may be fined.

 The AEC, a statutory authority headed by the Electoral Commissioner, is responsible for the administration of all Commonwealth electoral matters including, for example, the conduct of elections, the maintenance of up-to-date lists of electors (electoral rolls) and the drawing of electorate boundaries.
 An election takes place in response to a formal order (writ) from the Governor-General (or the Speaker in the case of a by-election) requiring the Electoral Commissioner to conduct an election.
 For a general election a single writ is issued for each state and territory.

 AEC staff counting the votes on an election day

 The ballot paper for each electoral division lists candidates’ names and shows the parties they represent (if they do not represent a party, candidates may request to be shown as an ‘Independent’).
 Candidates are listed in a random order, determined by drawing lots.